wazuh/wazuh-documentation/source/installation-guide/protect-installation/index.rst

 .. _protect_installation:

-Protect your data in the Elastic stack
+Protect your data in the Elastic Stack
 ======================================

-Learn how to protect your data in the Elastic stack in different ways.
-X-Pack is the official way, it comes with the Elastic stack.
+Learn how to protect your data in the Elastic Stack in different ways.
+X-Pack is the official way, it comes with the Elastic Stack.
 Search Guard is an open-source alternative to X-Pack, they can't be used together.
 We also show how to add simple authentication and SSL for Kibana if you don't want to use X-Pack neither Search Guard.